Mariners vs. Yankees Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has 53 hits with 12 doubles, a triple, 10 home runs, 17 walks and 31 RBI.
-He's also stolen nine bases.
+- Julio Rodriguez has recorded 53 hits with 12 doubles, a triple, 10 home runs and 17 walks.
+He has driven in 31 runs with nine stolen bases.

 Rodríguez Recent Games